NiklasPhabian/ESM263_GIS/docs/assignment/02/index.md

    - `HW2.pdf` to `HW2FirstLastName.pdf`
    - `HW2.csv` to `HW2FirstLastName.csv`
 1. Verify that your PDF document displays correctly, and that your CSV file is readable by QGIS (and/or Excel) and has the correct field names and data types.
-1. Upload your PDF and CSV files to the Assignment 2 link on [GauchoSpace](https://purl.org/ucsb-bren/ESM263-GS).
+1. Upload your PDF and CSV files to the Assignment 2 link on Canvas.